 Compare Qantas Flights and We'll Offset your Flight's Carbon Emissions for Free

-FlyGRN's revenue goes directly into offsetting the carbon emissions of your flight with Qantas by building solar panel projects in India. #howflygrn
+FlyGRN's revenue goes directly into offsetting the carbon emissions of your flight with Qantas by supporting solar cooking projects in Chad. #howflygrn

 About Qantas and Flights

-We will offset (part of) the carbon emissions of your Flight to Qantas and build solar panels in India when you search & book with us
+We will offset (part of) the carbon emissions of your Flight to Qantas and build solar cooking projects in Chad when you search & book with us